cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

       provableStore.set(nextSequenceRecvPath(packet.destPort, packet.destChannel), nextSequenceRecv)
     } else {
-      // for unordered channels we must set the receipt so it can be verified on the other side abortTransactionUnless(provableStore.get(packetReceiptPath(packet.destPort, packet.destChannel, packet.sequence) === null))
+      // for unordered channels we must set the receipt so it can be verified on the other side
+      // this receipt does not contain any data, since the packet has not yet been processed
+      // it's just a single store key set to an empty string to indicate that the packet has been received abortTransactionUnless(provableStore.get(packetReceiptPath(packet.destPort, packet.destChannel, packet.sequence) === null))
       provableStore.set(
         packetReceiptPath(packet.destPort, packet.destChannel, packet.sequence),